-The proposal provides a new dual occupancy (attached) that meets the needs of the community within the low-density environment of Queenscliff.
-The streetscape assessment proves that the site will fit within the streetscapes of Crown Road and Highview Avenue noting existing land uses such as residential flat buildings, dual occupancies and dwelling houses and the bulk and scale at present ranging from one to four storeys in height with basement parking a common feature.
+The proposal provides a new dual occupancy (attached) that meets the needs of the community within the low-density environment of Freshwater.
+The streetscape assessment proves that the site will fit within the streetscapes of Moore Road and Gore Street noting existing land uses such as residential flat buildings, dual occupancies and dwelling houses and the bulk and scale at present ranging from two (2) to two (10) storeys in height.
 A dual occupancy is a low density form of residential development, with this application complying with landscape controls to ensure the amenity and landscape setting of the area is maintained.
 This objective is met.

-• To enable other land uses that provide facilities or services to meet the day to day needs of residents
+• To enable other land uses that provide facilities or services to meet the day to day needs of residents.